Anthony-Andrews/bulkCropper/README.md

 # bulkCropper
  A simple Python based tool to crop bulk images quickly.
-Supports most common file types.
+Supports most common iamge file types.

 # Shortcuts:
 Ctrl+S - Save and move to next image.

 ---

-if the image preview is larger than the window adjust 'scaleFactor' in main.py
+if the image preview is larger than the window increase 'scaleFactor' in main.py